Open-DataFlow/RARE/readme.md

 python eval/eval.py --file data/test_medqa.json --prediction_key llm_predict_rare_llama
 ```

+## Analysis and Discussion

+### Preliminary Experiment

+### PEFT and DEFT

+### Reinforcement Learning

 ## ✏️ TODO List
-- [x] Static analysis as a preliminary experiment to demonstrate the effectiveness of RARE.
+- [x] A preliminary experiment to demonstrate the dynamics and effectiveness of RARE.
 - [x] More results on parameter-efficient fine-tuning and data-efficient fine-tuning.
+- [x] More results on reinforcement learning.
-- [x] More results on multi-task and cross-task learning.
+- [ ] More results on multi-task and cross-task learning.
-- [ ] More results on diverse model sizes alongside relevant baselines.
+- [ ] More results on diverse model sizes alongside the backbones.
-- [ ] Developing RARE 2.0 (Stay Tuned!)
+- [ ] Releasing RARE 2.0 (Stay Tuned!)

 ## 📖 Citation